studentdotjs/javascriptAlgorithms/README.md

 1. Pandigital Numbers.
 1. Reverse the Odd Length Words.
 1. Mangle the String.
+1. Find The Index Of Integer In the Array.

 Codepen Collection Link Of All [JavaScript Algorithms](https://codepen.io/collection/nkwMPb/)